DOI-ONRR/doi-extractives-data/research/18_BenevolentBats/Research_Results.md

 ## Tables

+### Preferences for Interacting
-### Participants had different preferences for interacting with data.
+Participants had different preferences for interacting with data.
 Most common were seeing all data in one table, filtering with drop-downs on top, selecting multiple options for a filter, and drilling within tables.

 | Behavior | Total Users |